pgexperts/flexible-freeze/README.md

 The database user supplied is expected to have permissions on all tables (e.g. a superuser).
 If they do not, flexible freeze will error out.

 Currently, flexible_freeze will not respond to a CTRL-C until the current vacuum is done.
+If you need to halt flexible_freeze before then, we recommend using pg_cancel_backend() from the Postgres command line.
+This will cause flexible_freeze to error out and exit.